tigerfarm/tigtaskrouterworker/README.md

 4. Deploy the TaskRouter Worker application and set the environment variables.
 5. Test the application, test the system.

+Click [here](https://www.loom.com/share/f7b6cb45e12a439aaaef05affb714acb) for a video of me walking through the steps.

 #### Call Flow

 <img src="flowDiagram.jpg" width="500"/>